 But it’s not that simple.
 Palawan is made up of 23 municipalities.
 Some of them have beachfront to boast about.
 Some are inland surrounded by lush jungle.
 Much of Palawan is also uninhabited though still accessible via boat rides.
 There are small towns on the rise for tourism, but accessibility is still quite difficult.
 If you’re headed to Palawan anytime soon, there are three areas you will likely end up in: Puerto Princesa, the province’s capital city, El Nido, and Coron.

 Every Palawan destination is a memorable one.
-If you’re in search of unique water activities, then you’ll never run out of things to do.
+If you’re in search of unique water activities, or maybe even a swimming holiday, then you’ll never run out of things to do.
 But with thriving marine life and clear waters to see them, snorkeling in some of the best sites around the province is something you can’t avoid.

 Pro Tip: Best Place To Say In Palawan